Moisei Ginzburg: Career in 1930s

-Like other avant-garde artists with limited practical experience, Ginzburg fell out of favor in 1932, when the state took control of architectural profession and steered it in favor of eclectic, revivalist stalinist architecture.
-Actual demotion of Ginzburg and other constructivists became a gradual process that extended until the end of the 1930s.
-He never returned to Moscow or Leningrad practice, but left a contribution in Crimea and Central Asia and retained his own architectural workshop until his death.
-His new books on Home (Жилище) and Industrializing housing construction (Индустриализация жилищного строительства) were printed in 1934 and 1937; since 1934, Ginzburg was the editor of an encyclopedic History of Architecture.
+Like other avant-garde artists with limited practical experience, Ginzburg fell out of favor in 1932, when the state assumed control of the architectural profession and redirected it towards eclectic, revivalist stalinist architecture.
+The demotion of Ginzburg and other constructivists was a gradual process that continued into the late 1930s.
+He never returned to professional practice in Moscow or Leningrad, but continued to work in Crimea and Central Asia and maintained his own architectural workshop until his death.
+His books Housing (Zhlishche/Жилище) and Industrialization of Housing Construction (Индустриализация жилищного строительства) were published in 1934 and 1937 respectively.
+From 1934 onward, Ginzburg served as editor of the encyclopedic History of Architecture.

-In the early 1930s, Ginzburg was involved in planning of Crimean Coast, designed a number of resort hotels and sanatoriums; only one of them was built in Kislovodsk (1935–1937).
-Ginzburg's workshop was also employed by the Ministry of Railways and designed a whole range of model stations for Central Asian and Siberian railroads.
-Their projects, publicized in the late 1930s, are not as bold as the 1920s avant-garde but are definitely modernist in appearance.
+In the early 1930s, Ginzburg participated in the planning of Crimean coast and designed several resort hotels and sanatoriums, only one of which was built, in Kislovodsk between 1935 and 1937.
+His workshop was also commissioned by the Ministry of Railways to design a series of standardized station buildings for Central Asian and Siberian railways.
+These projects, published in the late 1930s, were less radical than his avant-garde word of the 1920s but remained distinctly modernist in style.

-In the 1940s, Ginzburg produced the reconstruction plan for post-war Sevastopol (never materialized) and designed two resort buildings that were completed in Kislovodsk and Oreanda after his death.
+In the 1940s, Ginzburg prepared a reconstruction plan for postwar Sevastopol, which was never realized, and designed two resort buildings that were completed after his death in Kislovodsk and Oreanda.

 Legacy

 Isometric drawing of The Narkomfin building.

-His most famous work, the Narkomfin Building, having been without maintenance for decades, was on UNESCO's endangered buildings list.
-Previous proposals to rebuild Dom Narkomfin into a hotel (designed by Ginzburg's grandson) were barred by legal uncertainty over the status of the site.
-As of 2019, Dom Narkomfin was under careful restoration to become once again a private residential complex.
-The goal was to restore the building as close to its original state as possible; restoration was completed in 2020.
+His most famous work, the Narkomfin Building, was left without maintenance for decades and was placed on the UNESCO's list of endangered list.
+Earlier proposals to convert Dom Narkomfin into a hotel (designed by Ginzburg's grandson) were blocked due to legal uncertainty regarding the site's status.
+By 2019, Dom Narkomfin was undergoing a careful restoration aimed at returning the building as closely as possible to its original condition.
+The restoration was completed in 2020, and the building resumed its function as a private residential complex.

-Dom Narkomfin has suffered greatly from vandalism.
-Former Moscow mayor Yuri Luzhkov said at the opening of the Novinsky Passage shopping centre: "What a joy that such wonderful shopping centres appear in our city, not like this garbage", pointing to the Narkomfin Building.
+Dom Narkomfin suffered extensive vandalism over the years.
+Former Moscow mayor Yuri Luzhkov, speaking at the opening of the Novinsky Passage shopping centre, remarked: "What a joy that such wonderful shopping centres appear in our city, not like this garbage", referring to the Narkomfin Building.

-Narkomfin has been the subject of Victor Buchli's study of Soviet material culture, Archaeology of Socialism (Berg, 2000), which traces the building's history from early Utopianism to the harshness of the Stalinist era, up to its ruined state in the 1990s.
+The Narkomfin Building has been the subject of Victor Buchli's Archaeology of Socialism, a study of Soviet material culture that traces the building’s history from early utopian ideals through the Stalinist period to its ruined state in the 1990s.